Exploring cosmological gravitational wave backgrounds through the synergy of LISA and ET: Examples of SGWB with broad frequency profiles

-characterised by three free parameters: $\Omega_{\star}$, $f_\star$, $\rho$.
+The previous equation is characterised by three free parameters: $\Omega_{\star}$, $f_\star$, $\rho$.
 These parameters control the amplitude, position, and sharpness of the peak, respectively.
-Such an SGWB profile can be produced by axion or axion spectator models of inflation \cite{Namba:2015gja,Dimastrogiovanni:2016fuu,Thorne:2017jft} mentioned above: hence it is theoretically well motivated.
+The log-normal Ansatz \eqref{ans_lnp} is qualitatively different from the BPL profile of eq \eqref{BPLt}.
+The SGWB profile of eq \eqref{ans_lnp} can be generated by the axion or axion spectator models of inflation \cite{Namba:2015gja,Dimastrogiovanni:2016fuu,Thorne:2017jft} described above.
+Hence, it is theoretically well motivated.
+We nevertheless emphasize that other cosmic inflation models lead to different SGWB frequency profiles, hence they require separate dedicated analyses.
+See e.g. the recent work \cite{Braglia:2024kpo} for a classification of possible inflationary SGWB shapes.
 Explicit particle physics models leading to eq \eqref{ans_lnp} are based on the dynamics of the aforementioned models based spectator axion field $\chi$, which rolls during a fraction $\Delta N$ of e-folds of inflation.
 In this epoch, the axion excites vector gauge fields, through the coupling $\chi F \tilde F$.
 The dynamics and energy density of the latter produces a sizeable SGWB with the lognormal profile \eqref{ans_lnp}.
 The SGWB peak $f_\star$ occurs at scales corresponding to modes leaving the horizon during the epoch of fastest roll of $\chi$.
 The height of the peak is sensitive to the quantity $\dot \chi$, while its width depends on $\Delta N$.
 Hence, each of the parameters characterizing the ansatz \eqref{ans_lnp} has a clear physical interpretation in terms of quantities characterizing well-motivated underlying scenarios.

 In Table \ref{tab:valuesinf} we collect two representative scenarios (Inf1 and 2) and the associated benchmark values for the parameters corresponding to the log-normal ansatz \eqref{ans_lnp}.
-We present their profiles in the right panel of Fig \ref{fig:phase1}, where we also depict in blue the corresponding log-normal sensitivity curve (to be discussed in the next section).
+We present their profiles in the right panel of Fig \ref{fig:inflation1}, where we also depict in blue the corresponding log-normal sensitivity curve (to be discussed in the next section).
 The parameters are selected such that their profiles peak in the middle between the LISA and ET bands, with different amplitudes and different peak sharpness.
 In Fig \ref{fig:Fishinflation} we plot the corresponding Fisher forecasts.
 LISA alone would be able to measure the parameters with good accuracy in scenario Inf1.
 On the other hand, scenario Inf2 would benefit much from the synergy between the two experiments.

 In conclusion, the synergy between LISA and ET can help in distinguishing and characterizing early universe sources of SGWB.
 In the next two sections, we develop and expand upon this topic, considering further concepts and observables to exploit the potential of making detections with the two experiments together.